 Name and gender marker changes may be requested together (a certified copy of a court-ordered name change is required in these cases).
 To obtain certified copies of the amended birth certificate, a person must also submit a personal check or money order of $20 for each certified copy, and either a completed Birth Certificate Mail Order Form or a certified copy of the birth certificate for replacement.

 If the DOH denies the request to change gender designation, its decision can be appealed to a court.

 With the exception of enhanced driver licenses and enhanced ID cards, an individual may also apply for name changes in person at a driver’s licensing office with proof of a court-ordered name change.
-The fee for changing one’s name on a driver’s license is $10.
+The fee for changing one’s name on a driver’s license is $10-$20.

-To change the gender marker on a Washington driver’s license or identification card, a person must mail a written request to the Washington DOL.
-To make this request, a person must:
+To change the gender marker on a Washington driver’s license or identification card, a person must mail a written request to the Washington DOL or visit a driver licensing office location.

 - Complete a “Change of Gender Designation Request” form (available for download on the Washington State Department of Licensing website) by:

 - Filling out the “Applicant” section of the form, and